-According to a new study, more children than ever have autism.
-The Centers for Disease Control (CDC) released a report stating that the likelihood of a child being diagnosed with autism, Asperger's syndrome, or a related disorder increased more than 20 percent from 2006 to 2008 — and rates continue to climb.
-In 2008, the CDC estimates that one in 88 children were identified as having an autism spectrum disorder.
+More children than ever have autism, according to The Centers for Disease Control (CDC).
+The organization released data stating that the likelihood of a child being diagnosed with an autism spectrum disorder increased more than 24 percent from 2010 to 2012 — and rates continue to climb.
+In 2012, the CDC estimated that one in 68 8-year-old children were identified as having an autism spectrum disorder.

-Springtime, with April being National Autism Awareness Month, offers a special opportunity to learn about autism and stress the need for bringing more awareness to the disorder.
-It’s also an opportunity to connect those closest to autism: siblings, parents, friends, and even children on the spectrum themselves.
-The books below are not only full of information and first-person accounts about autism, but also sources of strength and inspiration.
+During National Autism Awareness Month, or any other time of year, there is a special opportunity to learn about autism and stress the need for bringing more awareness to the disorder.
+It’s also an occasion to connect those closest to autism: siblings, parents, friends, and even children on the spectrum themselves.
+The books below are not only full of information and first-person accounts of autism, but also sources of strength and inspiration.
 Lisa Goring, vice president of family services at Autism Speaks, contributed to the list with some of her all-time favorite books.

-The Survival Guide for Kids with Autism Spectrum Disorders (And Their Parents) by Elizabeth Verdick and Elizabeth Reeve, M.D.
-Free Spirit Publishing, $17.
+The Survival Guide for Kids with Autism Spectrum Disorders (And Their Parents) by Elizabeth Verdick and Elizabeth Reeve, M.D., Free Spirit Publishing.

 Recommended for: Kids with autism spectrum disorders (ASDs); should be read with a parent.